fawwazfirdaus/clavis/README.md

 3. Build and run the project (⌘R)

-## Usage

-### First Time Setup

-1. Launch Clavis and complete the onboarding flow
-2. Choose a distinctive physical object as your key
-3. Follow the guided enrollment process (capture 5–8 photos from different angles)
-4. Configure which apps or categories to block
-5. Set up a Focus Mode named "Keylock Mode" with your distracting apps

-### Locking Apps

-1. Tap "Lock with my key"
-2. Scan your enrolled object to confirm presence
-3. Focus Mode activates → distracting apps are blocked

-### Unlocking Apps

-1. Tap "Scan to Unlock"
-2. Point camera at your enrolled object
-3. On successful match → Focus Mode deactivates → apps become available

-### Replacing Your Key

-If you need to replace your key object:
-1. Go to Settings
-2. Select "Reset Key"
-3. Follow the enrollment process again

 ## Architecture

 Clavis uses the **MV (Model-View)** architecture pattern, following the principle that **"View is the ViewModel"** in SwiftUI.